Top

 • If you don't have one

 At DebnamRust, P.C., our Dallas estate planning attorneys can help you put together a comprehensive estate plan that covers all your bases utilizing a statutory durable power of attorney, a medical power of attorney, a directive to physicians (living will), HIPAA releases, a declaration of guardian, a last will and testament or will alternative, and a trust.
+Regularly revisiting your estate plan ensures its alignment with your current intentions and cash flows, a vital part of maintaining its efficacy over time.

 What Makes a Will Valid in Texas?

-What is the Difference Between Estate Planning and a Will?
+What Is the Difference Between Estate Planning and a Will?

 While a Will is an important part of Estate Planning, the terms are not interchangeable.
 Estate Planning is a collection of documents, most of which govern situations that happen while you are alive.
 These documents include durable power of attorney, advanced directive, and healthcare power of attorney.

 A Will is a document in an estate plan that helps to explain where your property and assets will go once you are deceased.
 A Will helps to explain where your property and assets will go once you are deceased.
 It can also help determine who will serve as guardian of your children if they are minors.
 Lastly, a Will can declare an executor who will be responsible for distributing the assets/property to either people, charities, or both.
+Estate planning, therefore, provides a more comprehensive framework, supporting not just posthumous asset distribution but also managing contemporary familial and financial considerations effectively.

 To schedule a consultation with our team and get started on your estate plan!
 Contact an estate planning attorney in Dallas online or via phone at (214) 758-8681.